Disabled person's bus pass

 - divorce certificate

-If you give us consent to check our Council Tax records you do not need to provide proof of address.
+If you give us consent to check our Council Tax records you do not need to provide proof that you live in Medway.

 If you do not give us consent to check our records, you’ll need to provide a copy of one of the following:

 - utility bill

 Your documents must be dated within the last 12 months.

 You’ll need to provide a photo to be displayed on your bus pass.
 Your photo should be of your head and shoulders and meet the guidelines for passport photos.
 If the proof of identity you already uploaded includes a photo, you could upload this again.

 If you apply online your bus pass is likely to arrive quicker.